jeffaustin81/count_repeats/tests/SPECS.md

 #####_OUTPUT: true_

  ###Second Spec
- ####Searches for a word inside a string that has two instances of that word and returns the number of times it is inside that string
+ ####Searches for a word inside a string that has two instances of that word and returns the number of times it is inside that string also allows special characters

  #####_INPUT1: "Where is the nearest diner?
 Is there a diner on 5th and Washington?"_